Rahul-jain-coder/Employee-Attrition-Analytics/README.md

-# Employee Attrition Analytics
+# 📊 Employee Attrition Analytics

 ## Project Overview

-Employee attrition is a major challenge for organizations because high turnover increases recruitment costs, reduces productivity, and impacts employee morale.
-This project analyzes the IBM HR Analytics Employee Attrition dataset to identify the key factors influencing employee attrition and provide data-driven recommendations for improving employee retention.
+Employee attrition is one of the biggest challenges organizations face, as high turnover leads to increased recruitment costs, reduced productivity, and lower employee morale.
+This project analyzes the IBM HR Analytics Employee Attrition dataset to identify the key factors influencing employee attrition and provide actionable insights to improve employee retention.

-The project combines **Excel, SQL, Python, and Power BI** to perform data cleaning, exploratory data analysis (EDA), SQL-based business analysis, advanced statistical analysis, and interactive dashboard creation.
+The project demonstrates an end-to-end data analytics workflow using **Excel, SQL, Python, and Power BI**, covering data cleaning, exploratory data analysis (EDA), SQL-based business analysis, and interactive dashboard creation.

 ---

 ## Business Problem

-Human Resource departments need to understand why employees leave the organization and which factors contribute most to attrition.

-This project answers important business questions such as:
+The objective of this project is to answer important HR business questions, including:

-* What is the overall attrition rate?
+- What is the overall employee attrition rate?
-* Which departments experience the highest attrition?
+- Which department has the highest attrition?
-* Which job roles are most affected?
+- Which job roles are most affected?
-* Does overtime increase employee attrition?
+- Does overtime increase attrition?
-* How does monthly income influence attrition?
+- How does monthly income influence employee turnover?
-* Which age groups have the highest turnover?
+- Which age groups have the highest attrition?
-* Does work-life balance affect employee retention?
-* How do job satisfaction and environment satisfaction relate to attrition?
+- How do job satisfaction and work-life balance affect employee retention?

 ---